Richard Lowe (cricketer, born 1904): Sporting career

 After going up to Cambridge, Lowe played football for Cambridge University AFC for all four years he was a student.
-He captained the side and played one amateur international match for England in December 1926 (Note: Lowe's Wisden obituary gives the date as 1924.
+He captained the team and played one amateur international match for England in December 1926 (Note: Lowe's Wisden obituary gives the date as 1924.
 McColl et al. in their authoritative work on British amateur international football give the date, correctly, as 18 December 1926.
 This is the date as reported in the contemporary match report in The Times.) at Filbert Street against Scotland, although his performance in the match was judged to be timid and he was considered to have done "little or nothing" on the left-wing and had been unable to "rise to the occasion".

 He was unable to play any cricket in 1924 due to injury, but played in each of his three remaining seasons, winning Blues in all three.
 His first-class cricket debut came in May 1925 against Leicestershire at Fenner's and he went on to make 31 first-class appearances for the university, including playing against the touring Australians in 1926 and the New Zealanders in 1927.
 In the 1926 University Match he took a hat-trick and recorded his best bowling figures of 5/22 in Oxford's first innings.

 During July 1926 Lowe appeared twice for Kent County Cricket Club at Maidstone, the only first-class county cricket appearances of his career.
 He had played once for Kent's Second XI in the Minor Counties Championship in 1923 and played two more matches for the Second XI in 1928.
 Although he was restricted by ill health, Lowe played club cricket occasionally for Band of Brothers and stood regularly as an umpire.